spences10/scottspence.com/posts/2020/05/30/first-time-pc-build/index.md

 ![the empty case]

-One of the first things I wanted to check before going ay further was the clearance between the CPU fan and the case incase I needed to buy a lower profile fan, thankfully it was clear!
+One of the first things I wanted to check before going ay further was the clearance between the CPU fan and the case in case I needed to buy a lower profile fan, thankfully it was clear!

 ![cpu fan clearance]